-You’ve got a great business idea and crafted a compelling pitch deck to convince investors to fund your endeavor.
+You've got a great business idea and crafted a compelling pitch deck to convince investors to fund your endeavor.
 But how do they know your business has a proven market potential?
-The answer – from the market size slide.
+The answer is from the market size slide.
 It shows that there exist enough customers ready to pay for the product or service you offer.
-In this article, we’ll dive into how to show market size in pitch deck and what mistakes to avoid to captivate the audience.
+In this article, we'll dive into how to show market size in pitch deck and what mistakes to avoid to captivate the audience.
 Read on.

 Why is the Market Size Slide Crucial?